WhicheverAI/VPR-datasets-downloader/README.md

 # WhicheverAI VPR Datasets Downloader

-We support automatically downloading GSV-Citis, MSLS, Tokyo247 and Pitts30k/250k only after you have requested the dataset authors.
+In additional to berton's `VPR Datasets Downloader`, we support automatically downloading GSV-Citis, MSLS, Tokyo247 and Pitts30k/250k only after you have requested the dataset authors.
 After you've got their permission, you would write a `config_private.py`(ignored by git tracking) in the root of this repository.
 You would put the private and confidential links that the dataset authors gave you into the `config_private.py`.
 Then our downloader would provide you the ability to download and format these datasets easily.